Newton-Okounkov bodies for categories of modules over quiver Hecke algebras: The simplices

 \section{The simplices $\ds$}

-In this section we will study the following Newton-Okounkov bodies: for any seed $\s = ((x_1, \ldots , x_N),B)$ in the cluster algebra $\A$, we consider the graded subalgebra of $\A$ generated by the cluster variables of $\s$.
+Throughout Sections~\ref{sectionds} and~\ref{hooksection}, we will assume $\mathfrak{g}$ is simply-laced.
+We will be studying the following Newton-Okounkov bodies: for any seed $\s$ in $\A$ which we write $((x_1, \ldots , x_N),B)$, we consider the graded subalgebra of $\A$ generated by the cluster variables of $\s$.
 This is a finitely generated algebra and by Corollary~\ref{invert}, the images of $x_1, \ldots , x_N$ under the valuation $\Psi$ are linearly independent.
 Hence by Lemma~\ref{trivlem} the corresponding Newton-Okounkov body $\ds$ is the simplex given by

 We begin by outlining the fact that for any seed $\s$, the simplex $\ds$ (as well as $\Delta(\A)$) sits inside an affine hyperplane.
 This hyperplane is naturally defined from the representation-theoretic data introduced in Section~\ref{background}.
 Then we use Theorem~\ref{initpara} to prove several properties of the simplices $\ds$.
 In particular, we exhibit a correspondence between the rational points in $\ds$ and the cluster monomials for the seed $\s$.